callstack/react-native-testing-library/website/docs/12.x/cookbook/advanced/network-requests.md

 };
 ```

-We do the same for fetching the favorites, but this time limiting the results to 10.
+We have similar function for fetching the favorites, but this time limiting the results to 10.

 ```tsx title=network-requests/api/getAllFavorites.ts
 import { User } from '../types';